react-bootstrap/dom-helpers/README.md

         + `removeStyle(element, styleName)`
         + `getComputedStyle(element)` -> `getPropertyvalue(name)`
     - transition
+        + `end(node, handler, [duration])` listens for transition end, and ensures that the handler if called even if the transition fails to fire its end event.
+Will attempt to read duration from the element, otherwise one can be provided
         + `properties`: Object containing the various vendor specifc transition and transform properties for your browser
         ```js
            {